 Buzzard Buzzard Buzzard are back with their latest single ‘John Lennon Is My Jesus Christ’.
-Having toured the UK extensively, fresh off the back of their own tour, and from supporting the likes of The Mysterines and The Magic Gang.
+Having toured the UK extensively, and recently supported the likes of The Mysterines and The Magic Gang.
 Buzzard have been very busy, even making appearances in countries such as Canada.
 The band are also due to fly to Texas in March for SXSW 2020, alongside other Welsh artists including Rosehip Teahouse and Dan Bettridge.
 It’s safe to say that Buzzard have been teasing us with a lot of new content during live shows, which has been very exciting.
 However, as far as released music is concerned, I’ve survived by replaying their three singles ‘Double Denim Hop’, ‘Love Forever’ and ‘Late Night City’ on repeat for the last year.
 Therefore I have to confess that I am delighted to have another single to devour, and that is not even the best part.
 Alongside their new single release, Buzzard are celebrating the announcement of their signing to UK/US based record label Communion.
 Easily one of the best emerging bands to breakout in Wales’ music circuit over recent years, the signing is such an amazing achievement for them.
 Buzzard have done themselves and Wales proud.
 I am overjoyed to see that they have signed a record deal, and am so glad that they will be getting the recognition they deserve.

 If you’re wondering what Buzzard Buzzard Buzzard sound like.
 I would describe them as retro rock, with a modern twist.
 Channelling the likes of early Queen and Supertramp for inspiration, their music encapsulates a wonderful nod to the 70s.
 A nostalgic sound delivered with fantastic flair and passion, ensures that they certainly make their own unique stamp on our modern music scene.
 Their latest single ‘John Lennon Is My Jesus Christ’, is another triumphant release for them.
 I have heard it live already, but the crisp album recording is certainly rather special.
 The new single is as catchy and energy-filled as I could have dreamed.
 An ode to idolising various musical figures as though music is a religion, with the central protagonist being John Lennon.
 Lead singer Tom Rees expresses how the song “developed into a conversation around idolisation, and how fandom, servitude and dedication to certain characters is universal, and not limited to any particular religion or art form.”